Glassworks (composition): "Floe"

 There are two formulaically identical sections to the movement.
 Although rhythmically driven, the melodic implications of "Floe" occur somewhat coincidentally by orchestration.
 There is no modulation, but the harmonic progression simply repeats over and over again.
 The layering of contrasting timbres is characteristic of the piece as a whole.
 Floe borrows a theme from Jean Sibelius's fifth symphony.

 In popular culture

 "Rubric" and "Façades" both appeared in the 2008 documentary about Philippe Petit, Man on Wire.
 "Floe" was featured on the soundtrack of the 1989 Italian horror film The Church.
 "Opening" was featured in the American remake of the movie Breathless.
+The piano introduction of the Celeste song "People Always Change" from her 2025 album Woman of Faces has been noted to closely resemble "Opening".

 Release and reception

 The album was commercially successful, introduced Glass's music to a large audience, and gave Glass widespread name recognition.